Dan609/myo/README.md

+# Bobkov D, Polyanskaya A, Musorina A, Lomert E, Shabelnikov S, Poljanskaya G.
-# Replicative senescence in MSCWJ-1 human umbilical cord mesenchymal stem cells is marked by characteristic changes in motility, cytoskeletal organization, and RhoА localization, 2020
+# Replicative senescence in MSCWJ-1 human umbilical cord mesenchymal stem cells is marked by characteristic changes in motility,
+# cytoskeletal organization, and RhoA localization.
+Mol Biol Rep. 2020;:1–17.
+DOI: 10.1007/s11033-020-05476-6

 Data and scripts used to generate the statistical analyses of protein colocalization, cell shape, F-actin fractality, and cell motility data.